This section contains information on

 Other possible contacts: May include Alcohol Forums, Alcohol Support Services, Alcohol Problems Advisory Services, Drug and Alcohol Teams (ADATS in Scotland), Social Work departments, Treatment centres, Rehabilitation and Substance Misuse Teams, mental health charities and various other alcohol awareness projects.
 It also may be worth researching Psychiatric Day Hospitals/Centres, Home detox teams, Clinics, Dentists, Community Health Centres/projects and Pharmacies.

 Many educational establishments that deal with Health Education would appreciate talks or Open Meeting Workshops (see separate section) from AA members to their students.
 These include Universities, Schools of Medicine, Nursing, Paramedic Practice, Health Scientists, Colleges with Health and Social care departments or those that run Counselling Courses, local Health Initiatives run by PCTs or DAATs, and GP Vocational Training Scheme programs.
+We suggest working with other liaison officers when developing this type of opportunity.

 Experience of starting as an HLO